dunderhay/Secret-Santa-for-Hackers/Oshirase-Neko/README.md

 # Oshirase Neko

-"Oshirase Neko" (Cat Notifier) is a custom notification device that combines the iconic Maneki Neko (beckoning cat) with an ESP32.
-When the cat waves its paw, it indicates the detection of a potential Server-Side Request Forgery (SSRF) vulnerability.
-However, as not all SSRF vulnerabilities are exploitable, the beckoning cat adds a touch of good fortune, reminding you that luck plays a role when looking for bugs.
+"Oshirase Neko" (Cat Notifier) is a custom notification device that combines the iconic Maneki Neko (beckoning cat) with an ESP32 microcontroller.
+This device is designed to detect potential Server-Side Request Forgery (SSRF) vulnerabilities by polling a Burp Collaborator server for interactions.
+When the cat waves its paw, it signals that the device has detected an interaction with the Collaborator server, indicating a potential SSRF vulnerability.
+However, not all SSRF vulnerabilities are exploitable.
+By incorporating the Maneki Neko, the device adds a touch of good fortune, symbolizing the unpredictable nature of bug hunting and serving as a reminder that luck often plays a role in uncovering vulnerabilities.

 ![meow](images/meow.jpg)